Seishiro Sakurazuka: Reception

 Seishiro has been well received by publications for manga and anime.
 In the first character-popularity poll for Tsubasa: Reservoir Chronicle, Seishiro was voted the sixth-most popular character from the series.
 Mania Entertainment and the Fandom Post enjoyed his debut for lighthearted personality and love projected towards Subaru.
 His role in the OVAs was praised as it would attract older fans from X as by the release of the OVA, X was more common in Western territories than Tokyo Babylon and thus Seishiro was further explored.
 For the manga's finale, Manga Bookshelf writers were surprised by Seishiro's betrayal of Subaru, which contrasts with other stories in which a traitor would redeem himself; the reviewers also questioned Seishiro's motivations in the past.
-The character's relationship with Seishiro stood out with novelist Yoshiki Tanaka calling it tragic and striking despite early thoughts it was a typical use of a relationship to appeal to female readers.
-Meanwhile, in the book Manga: The Complete Guide, Jason Thompson says the manga is famous in the West for being one of the first portrayals of a homosexual relationship, comparing Subaru and Seishiro with the seme and uke couple despite the romance not being explored until the ending.
+The character's relationship with Seishiro stood out with novelist Yoshiki Tanaka calling it tragic and striking.
+Meanwhile, in the book Manga: The Complete Guide, Jason Thompson says the manga is famous in the West for being one of the first portrayals of a homosexual relationship, comparing Subaru and Seishiro with the seme and uke couple.